Sylvia Solochek Walters: Early life and career

 Sylvia Solochek was born in 1938 and raised by a traditional Jewish family in Milwaukee.
 In 1956, she enrolled at University of Wisconsin–Madison, where she earned BS, MS and MFA (1960–2) degrees, working in a figurative style that bucked the era's dominant Abstract Expressionism.
 The school was one of three Midwestern centers—with University of Iowa and University of Indiana, Bloomington—leading a printmaking renaissance in the United States; its faculty included renowned printmakers Warrington Colescott, Dean Meeker, and Alfred Sessler who, in addition to German Expressionism and Japanese woodblock prints, particularly influenced Walters.
 During this time, she won acceptance to several national print shows, which would continue throughout her career.

 After graduating, Walters taught art—a rarity for women then—at schools in New York, Wisconsin and Nebraska while working as a book designer and making art.
 In 1969, after a move with her husband Jim Walters to St. Louis, she began teaching at University of Missouri, St. Louis (UMSL) and became active in organizations such as the Community of Women Artists (CWA) and Art Coordinating Council of the Area (ACCA).
-She served as director of the USML Gallery for ten years, developing public panel discussions and exhibitions such as "American Women Printmakers" (1975), which included work by Louise Nevelson, Judy Chicago, Pat Steir and herself.
+She served as director of the UMSL Gallery for ten years, developing public panel discussions and exhibitions such as "American Women Printmakers" (1975), which included work by Louise Nevelson, Judy Chicago, Pat Steir and herself.
 In 1977, she founded and became the first chairperson of the school's new independent art department.

 In 1984, Walters moved to San Francisco, where she was hired as chairperson of San Francisco State University's art department, serving in that post until 2004, before retiring as Professor Emerita in 2009.
 She also wrote essays for catalogues and publications including Print Commentary, Journal of the Print World and The California Printmaker, on women and African-American printmakers and artists such as Warrington Colescott, John Gutmann, Chiura Obata and Ruth Weisberg.